For Public Opinion

 With an immovable defense in place late in the game, the Trojans got stops and made enough free throws down the stretch to salt the game away.

 "We were horrendous for three quarters," Gantz said.
 "We didn't come ready to go, until we finally woke up in the fourth quarter.
-We're just happy to walk out
+We're just happy to walk out of here with a win."

 Kellen Williams started hot for the Trojans with ten points in the first five minutes, but he cooled considerably and missed eight of the last nine shots he took.
 The senior guard still managed to finish with a game-high 14 points and collected seven rebounds.